• Disease Overview

 Signs & Symptoms

-A variety of additional abnormalities have been associated with CFTD including side-to-side curvature of the spine (scoliosis), dislocation of the hips, permanent fixation of certain joints in a flexed position (contractures), diminished reflexes, and delays in attaining motor milestones.
-Intelligence is typically unaffected.
+Other abnormalities that have been associated with CFTD include side to-side curvature of the spine (scoliosis), dislocation of the hips, permanent fixation of certain joints in a flexed position (contractures), diminished reflexes and delays in attaining motor milestones.
 Some infants with CFTD may fail to grow and gain weight at the expected rate (failure to thrive).
-Infants with CFTD often have distinctive facial features including a long, thin face, an abnormally high roof of the mouth (highly arched palate), and weak facial muscles.
-CFTD cannot be diagnosed on physical characteristics alone since many other forms of congenital myopathy share these physical features.
-A combination of physical features and changes on muscle biopsy is used to make the diagnosis.
+Infants with CFTD may have distinct facial features (myopathic facies) including a long, thin face, an abnormally high roof of the mouth (highly arched palate) and weak facial muscles.
+Additional facial characteristics include sunken cheeks and droopy eyelids (bilateral ptosis).
+Intelligence is usually normal in people with CFTD.

-In approximately 25 percent of cases, affected individuals may have a more severe form of CFTD characterized by severe weakness that may progress and that may cause serious complications including difficulty swallowing (dysphagia) and life-threatening respiratory muscle weakness.
-In rare cases, CFTD is associated with disease of the heart muscle (cardiomyopathy).
+Some affected individuals may have a more severe form of CFTD characterized by severe weakness that may progress and cause serious complications including difficulty swallowing (dysphagia) and/or life-threatening respiratory muscle weakness.
+Paralysis of eye muscles (ophthalmoplegia) also occurs in some patients.
+Rarely, CFTD is associated with disease of the heart muscle (cardiomyopathy).
+Other rare cardiac symptoms related to CFTD include abnormal heart structures, right-sided heart failure resulting from chronically high blood pressure in the pulmonary arteries (cor pulmonale), and the appearance of a “caved-in” chest resulting from a chest wall structural abnormality (pectus excavatum).

 • < Previous section